instructlab/instructlab/README.md

 2. Re-train the LLM that you initially downloaded with this new training data.
 3. Chat with the re-trained LLM to see the results.

-## Requirements
+## 📋 Requirements

-- Apple M1/M2/M3 Mac or Linux system (tested on Fedora).
+- **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
 We anticipate future support for other operating systems in the future.
-- Python 3.9 or later
+- 🐍 Python 3.9 or later
 - `gh` cli: Install [Github command cli](https://cli.github.com/) for downloading models from Github

-## Installing `lab`
+## 🧰 Installing `lab`

 To start we'll create a new directory called `labrador` to store the files that this CLI needs when it runs.